What is Probate?

-Drafting and submitting of all documents in order to obtain a Grant of Probate or Letters of Administration (if there is no Will) from the Courts.
+Drafting and submitting all documents in order to obtain a Grant of Probate or Letters of Administration (if there is no Will).

 Collecting or transferring of all assets including Bank accounts, Investments, shares, etc.

-Handling the sale of any property or completing any other conveyancing matters.
+Handling the sale of any property and completing any other conveyancing matters.

 Producing the estate accounts on completion.

 Distributing the estate in accordance with the Will or deceased's wishes.

 Creating and managing any Trusts that are required from the Will.

 Protection against creditors making a claim on the estate after the funds have been distributed.

 This is the most cost efficient and popular option which can be completed in a matter of weeks.

 We will complete a Personal application and the necessary HMRC tax returns for you and submit them to the Probate Registrars.